wx-csy/librmq/README.md

 ### Indirection: rmq_ind

 The indirection solver solves the problem in O(n)/O(1) time.
 It uses `rmq_st` as the underlying RMQ data structure.

+### Simple Block Decomposition rmq_block

+This algorithm is similar to indirection, but not preprocess a lookup table.
+After O(n) preprocessing time, it answers each query in O(1) time in average.

 ## Evaluation